daniellockard/tiltify-api-client/README.md

 `Campaign.getIncentives` -> `Campaign.getTargets` to match what tiltify calls incentives now.
 Previous call will continue to work, but with deprecated warnings

+You must INITIALIZE the client with async function `initalize()` to generate the access tokens

 **Removed APIs.
 Tiltify does not serve this data anymore:**
 ### User
 * List users